____________________

 GOAL: To earn this certificate annually

-Achievement in Excellence in Procurement Award received from the Texas Public Purchasing Association.
+Achievement in Excellence in Procurement Award received through the National Procurement Institute (NPI).
 Number of consecutive years this award has been received by the City of Lewisville.

 GOAL: To earn this award annually